martppa/kthot/README.md

 ## Collections

 Declaring collections.
-Please note as `collection.forEach` does return a `JsSyntaxBuilder` you need to apply the unary plus (+) to make it print the function in JavaScript.
+Please note as `collection.forEach` does return a `JsSyntax` you need to apply the unary plus (+) to make it print the function in JavaScript.

 ```kotlin
 val syntax = js {